Relief Cardiovascular

 Series A in 2013

-Apama Medical, Inc. is a medical device company based in Campbell, California, specializing in catheter ablation technology for the treatment of atrial fibrillation (AF).
-Established in 2009, the company has developed an innovative radiofrequency (RF) balloon catheter system that integrates multiple electrodes and combines the advantages of both RF point-by-point and balloon-based ablation techniques.
-This system features built-in digital cameras, LED lights, and sensing electrodes, allowing for real-time visualization and assessment of catheter electrode contact during procedures.
-Apama Medical aims to enhance the detection and treatment of heart rhythm disorders, ultimately enabling shorter procedure times and improved patient outcomes.
-As of October 2017, Apama Medical operates as a subsidiary of Boston Scientific Corporation.
+Apama Medical, Inc. is a medical device company that specializes in catheter ablation technology for the treatment of atrial fibrillation (AF).
+Founded in 2009 and based in Campbell, California, the company offers a radiofrequency balloon catheter system designed to enhance the effectiveness of ablation procedures.
+This innovative system integrates multi-electrode technology, allowing for the delivery of energy in a manner that combines the advantages of both point-by-point and balloon-based ablation techniques.
+The system features built-in digital cameras, LED lights, and sensing electrodes, which facilitate real-time visualization and assessment of catheter electrode contact during procedures.
+Apama Medical operates in the rapidly growing electrophysiology market, aiming to improve the detection and treatment of heart rhythm disorders.
+Since October 2017, the company has been a subsidiary of Boston Scientific Corporation.

 BioKier